kranzrm/PhantomIFTTT/README.md

 ## Future Features

-* Turn Philips Hue LED red when executing playbooks
+* Turn Philips Hue LED red when executing playbooks (Currently don't have a Philips Hue bulb or a bridge to test with)

 ## Setup